ricobandy/ricobandy.github.io/_drafts/2019-11-28-metasploitable-3-irc.md

 ## Summary

-Metasploitable3 is a free virtual machine - either in a Linux or Windows version - that allows you to simulate attacks largely using metasploit.
+Metasploitable3 is a free vulnerable machine - either in a Linux or Windows version - that allows you to simulate attacks largely using metasploit.
 However, I will mainly avoid using metasploit and rather do it manually to further enhance my skillset.
 I will randomly pick a service to exploit so I can write multiple blogs in this metasploitable 3 series.
 In this blog, we will be exploiting UnrealIRC Service.

 ## Box Details